cinecert/imf-vtfp/readme.md

 ### Lexical Equivalence

-The lexical equivalence of `IMF-VTRACK-FP` URN values shall be determined by an exact string match that is case-insensitive for hexadecimal characters.
+The lexical equivalence of `IMF-VTRACK-FP` URN values shall be determined by an exact string match that is case-sensitive.

-Note: The BNF expression of the IMF-VTRACK-FP indicates that values must use lower-case `a` - `f`, however the above requirement for a case-insensitive match allows for the likely case that some implementers will be careless.
-This provision is intended to increase the probability of a correct match in these cases.

 ### Abbreviated Thumbprint Values